seekinginfiniteloop/fedcal/README.md

 Current version - unstable alpha 0.1

+### Current Status

+**In active early-stage development.** Completely overhauled/refactored back-end, now it's time for the front end.
+I'm branching off that development from dev until further along. **Offsets module and its helpers are functional but mostly untested**, but I wanted to make it available while I overhaul the rest of the front-end.
+With the exception of FedHolidays, offsets are fully vectorized for snappy scalar and array operations (which isn't entirely true for pandas native offsets, at some point I may try to rewrite pd.AbstractHolidayCalendar to be more vectorized... maybe even pull it into Cython).
+On the branch, I'm **working to fully integrate fedcal functionality into Pandas' extensions API** (and maybe some more direct reverse engineering hacks--if necessary--like I did with the offsets module), **providing fedcal accessors to Index, Series, and DataFrame for seamless integration, and once tested, joining the pydata extensions community**.
+This will be functionally similar to the 'dt' accessor for datetime Series, (e.g. my_series.fc.fy will yield the Federal fiscal year for the date(s)).
+I'm not yet sure how I'm going to build in front-end executive department appropriations status data, possibly with a custom pandas ExtensionArray and supporting dtype for rich functionality.
+In digging through Pandas source to get the library where it is, I learned a lot about how pandas ticks, so I'm hoping to put that knowledge to work for fedcal.

+### fedcal

 fedcal is a simple calendar library with **_one big goal big goal_:** **enable new perspective on the U.S. Government to build transparency, improve government, and bolster democracy.**

 ### a calendar... why?